Search for gamma-ray emission from the Coma Cluster with six years of Fermi-LAT data: Data Selection and Analysis

 \section{Data Selection and Analysis}

 The LAT is a pair conversion telescope with a large field of view of $\sim2.4\,\mathrm{sr}$ sensitive to \grs from $\sim20\,\mev$ up to $>300\,\gev$ \citep{Atwood:2009aa,Ackermann:2012aa}.\footnote{Owing to the improvement with Pass~8, the effective energy range has been extended both to lower and higher energies, allowing for a more efficient reconstruction of \grs up to a few TeV with respect to previous reconstruction passes.
-At these energies however, the statistics remain small.} This work uses 6 years (MET 239557414 -- 428903014) of public Pass~8 LAT data.
-Pass~8 is an extensive rewrite of the core reconstruction algorithms \citep{Atwood:2013aa} applied to the data taken by the LAT that is informed by inflight performance and characteristics of the LAT (see App.~\ref{sec:pass8} for details).

-We select photons with energies from 100~\mev to 10~\gev within a region of interest (ROI) centered on the Coma cluster at $\alpha_{2000}=194.95,\delta_{2000}=27.98$ and select a square of $15\deg\times15\deg$ as our ROI.\footnote{The coordinates of the cluster center were taken from the NASA extragalactic database (NED) \url{https://ned.ipac.caltech.edu}.} Below $100~\mev$ the steeply falling effective area, coupled with the broadening of the energy dispersion and the PSF, induces significant challenges at such low energies, while above 10~GeV the number of photons drops to a level that is impractical for our analysis.
+At these energies however, the statistics remain small.} This work uses 6 years (MET 239557414 -- 428903014) of public Pass~8 LAT data. {Pass~8 is an extensive rewrite of the core reconstruction algorithms \citep{Atwood:2013aa} applied to the data taken by the LAT that is informed by in-flight performance and characteristics of the LAT, which results in a increase in \gr acceptance by 20--40\% with respect to source events reconstructed with Pass~7REP \citep{Bregeon:2013}, depending on energy (see App.~\ref{sec:pass8} for details).} We select photons with energies from 100~\mev to 10~\gev within a region of interest (ROI) centered on the Coma cluster at $\alpha_{2000}=194.95,\delta_{2000}=27.98$ and select a square of $15\deg\times15\deg$ as our ROI.\footnote{The coordinates of the cluster center were taken from the NASA extragalactic database (NED) \url{https://ned.ipac.caltech.edu}.}

 Limiting the data selection to zenith angles less than 90\deg allows us to effectively remove photons originating from the Earth limb.\footnote{Note that this choice is conservative to minimize the degeneracy of the extended emission from the cluster and the much brighter Limb emission.} We use {\tt{gtmktime}} to select time intervals during which the LAT was in nominal science operations mode and excluded intervals coincident with \gr bursts and solar flares.
 We bin our data in 16 logarithmically spaced bins in energy and use a spatial binning of 0\fdg1 per pixel.